Shrines and Tombs

 Jongmyo Shrine

 Jongmyo Shrine in Seoul houses the spirit tablets of the deceased kings and queens of the Joseon Dynasty and is also a place for ancestral rights.
 Spirit tablets are rectangular plaques made of wood or stone that would have the name of the deceased inscribed on them and which were used to honour the deceased.
-There are numerous buildings, but the main areas are Jeongjeon, the main hall, and Yeongnyeongjeon.
-Yeongnyeongjeon, otherwise known as the Hall of Eternal Peace, is an annexe that was built when Jeongjeon could accommodate no further spirit tablets.
+There are numerous buildings, but the main areas are Jeongjeon, the main hall, and Yeongnyeongjeon (otherwise known as the Hall of Eternal Peace), which is an annexe that was built when Jeongjeon could accommodate no further spirit tablets.
 The shrine was completed in 1395, burned down during the Imjin War (1592-1598) and then rebuilt in the early 1600s.
 Today, Jongmyo Shrine is not only a wonderful example of Confucian architecture, but also a UNESCO World Heritage Site.
 Its royal ancestral rites (Jongmyo Jerye) and ritual music (Jongmyo Jeryeak) are inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity and are still performed annually.
 If you plan to visit during such special events, do check for any specific or changed entry requirements.

 Seolleung and Jeongneung Royal Tombs